 Had Boeing’s supply chain data collection had real-time warning that some vendors couldn’t honor ship dates, alternative sourcing could have been secured in advance.

 Strategic Takeaway: Connect with supply chain partners to ensure you have uninterrupted data regarding their ability to fulfill commitments.

 Strategy #2: Increase Agility—By Getting the Basics Right

 A truly agile supply chain can adapt to any shift in circumstances, from currency fluctuations to political upheaval, from material shortages to distant tsunamis, from rising labor costs to pandemics locking down factories and idling trucking fleets.

-That sort of agility doesn’t exist.
-And, if it did, you can’t afford it—there are too many surprises for you to buy workarounds for them all.
-And since agility and making money are both important the question becomes this: If you can’t become more agile everywhere in your supply chain, where should you focus your efforts?
+That sort of agility comes at too high of a price for most companies.
+Profitability and agility are both equally important, so the question becomes: If you can’t be more agile everywhere in your supply chain, where should you focus your efforts?

 “Those can all be measured and tracked,” says Thompson.
 “And if it’s information you need in an emergency, it’s information you need to avoid those emergencies, too.”

 Strategic Takeaway: Since you can’t become agile in everything, focus effort where it matters most: set yourself up to make quick, informed decisions when emergencies arise.